mfcal223/Cplusplus/5_Basics.md

 ---

 ### Adding comments
-To add comments C++ supports two ways of commenting code:
+Same as in C, to add comments C++ supports two ways of commenting code:
 ```
 // line comment
 /* block comment */